hsandid/SmartIrrigationSystem/Py_RPI.GPIO.md

 #Set output as low
 GPIO.output(<CHANNEL>, GPIO.LOW)
 ```
-## PWM Function
-More can be read about PWM configuration of GPIO pins here : https://sourceforge.net/p/raspberry-gpio-python/wiki/PWM/
 ## Cleanup
 To cleanup any used resources, you can call the following :
 ```python3